 Most law schools advertise that they provide a rich and rewarding student experience, so how should you discern which schools are truly exceptional?
 My advice is that you should look at the breadth and depth of alumni connection to the school.
-Given that money and time are both scarce resources, you will want to know whether the alumni of a school disappear after graduation or choose to give back.
-Florida State alumni have one of the top 10 highest giving rates in the country.
-Because students enjoy their time at Florida State and they appreciate the support they receive, they stay connected after they graduate.
-Our 9,800-plus alumni are successful in the worlds of law, business and government, and they are eager to help students.
+Given that money and time are both scarce resources, you will want to know whether alumni disappear after graduation or choose to give back.
+Florida State alumni have one of the highest giving rates in the country.
+Because students enjoy their time at FSU and they appreciate the support they receive, they stay connected after graduating.
+Our 10,000-plus alumni are successful in the worlds of law, business and government, and they are eager to help students.
 You will have access to alums who visit campus regularly, teach courses and guest lecture, and mentor students who seek to launch their legal careers in Florida and elsewhere.
 Florida State boasts an alumni mentoring network of more than 1,000 lawyers around the world.